 NSW Cyber Security Network

-ACSRC is a member of the NSW Cyber Security Network (NSWCSN)
+ACSRC is a founding member of the NSW Cyber Security Network (NSWCSN).

 NSW Cyber Security Innovation Node

-Banlaw is a significant entity in the Australian mining industry, managing the delivery of over a billion litres of diesel per month to sites in the NSW Hunter and WA regions.
-ACSRC was recently invited to partner with Banlaw to enhance the security of their fuel management systems.
-We successfully developed a robust communication protocol design aimed at securing Banlaw’s operations against potentially crippling cyber attacks.
+Banlaw is a company in the Australian mining industry, managing the delivery of over a billion litres of diesel per month to sites in the NSW Hunter and WA regions.
+ACSRC has been partnering with Banlaw to enhance the security of their mobile fuel management systems.
+We have successfully created a secure robust communication protocol design aimed at securing Banlaw’s operations against potential cyberattacks.